Prescriptive Unitarity for Non-Planar Six-Particle Amplitudes at Two Loops: Principles of Generalized and Prescriptive Unitarity

 Again, we could fix the coefficient of such an integral by matching field theory anywhere along the codimension-six cut surface of (\ref{hexacut_of_222_example}).
 But we can in fact do better: knowing (or expecting) that MHV amplitudes in sYM should be maximal weight, we may simply cull such integrands from our basis.
+Note that the integral topology (\ref{hexacut_of_222_example}) with a loop-momentum dependent numerator is part of our result.

 Given the above considerations, it is clear that much thought must go into the choice of a `good' integrand basis.
 In the case of six-particle MHV amplitudes, there still remains the question of the correct choice of spanning cuts.
 There are many choices available, and these can be tuned to expose different aspects of field theory.